Nancy Buirski: Life

 Buirski was born in Manhattan to Helen Housten Cohen and Daniel S. Cohen on June 24, 1945.
 She grew up in New Rochelle, NY.
 She graduated from Adelphi University in Garden City, New York with magna cum laude.
 Until the mid-1990s, Buirski worked as a photographer and picture editor in the international department of The New York Times.
 In 1994, her image selection of a photo taken by Kevin Carter, which showed a half-starved Sudanese child, resulted in the newspaper winning its first Pulitzer Prize for feature photo reporting.
 In the same year, her book Earth Angels: Migrant Children in America, was published by Pomegranate Press.
 It contained 150 photographs by Buirski of children of migrant farmworkers in New York, Florida, California, Washington, and Texas, showing young children at play but also at work during the day and going to school at night.
 The book raises issues related to exposure to pesticides and other hazards, oppressive heat, low wages, and bad housing.

+In 1998 Buirski founded the Full Frame Documentary Film Festival, in collaboration with the Center for Documentary Studies at Duke University in Durham, North Carolina, and directed it for ten years.